adolfomarver/ipcaster/README.md

 ### About MPEG-TS (ISO/IEC 13818-1 or ITU-T Recommendation H.222.0)

 This format is the standard media container for TV (terrestrial, satelite, cable) media broadcasting systems (DVB, ATSC, ISDB).
-The media container allows to encapsulates and multiplex media streams such as video (mpeg-2, h.264, hevc,...), audio (mpeg-1 layer II, aac, ac3,...), metadata and signaling (teletext, subtitles, ...)
+The media container allows to encapsulate and multiplex media streams such as video (mpeg-2, h.264, hevc,...), audio (mpeg-1 layer II, aac, ac3,...), metadata and signaling (teletext, subtitles, ...)

 Sample TS files are included with the project in the **tsfiles/** directory